 The human resources field presents exciting and varied career opportunities.
-According to the Bureau of Labor Statistics, the human resource field is expected to grow at a fast as average rate of about 7 percent.
+According to the Bureau of Labor Statistics, the human resources field is expected to grow at a fast rate of about 7 percent.
 A job in human resources can mean many different things.
 Human resources occupations are typically broken down into two main categories.

 Human resources generalists typically handle the following:

 - Maintain a fair and equitable compensation program

 - Plan ways to meet the human resources needs of the future

 - Ensure that internal policies and programs conform to all laws that affect the workplace

 - Human resources development